careerfairy/web/README.md

 # Builds all the workspaces
 npm run build

+# Fetches a remote production backup and stores on emulatorData/fetched
+npm run start -w @careerfairy/fetch-firestore-data

+# Dev environment with hot reload
-# Dev environment (web app + local emulators without data) with hot reload
+# web app + local emulators with data imported from emulatorData/fetched
 npm run dev

 # Installing a dependency, you need to specify the workspace